coopersimon/oxide-7/README.md

 ### Games tested:
 * Super Mario World (video: some bugged sprites, audio sounds good.)
 * Super Metroid (Intro looks good.
 In gameplay, lower ~1/3 of screen has a blue colour mask, and status bar is missing.
-Rest of base loads now.
-Ridley battle goes on far too long, and the counter seems to instantly tick over leading to game over (BCD SUB issues?).
+Initial space colony looks a bit odd.
+Ridley battle goes on far too long (I think).
+Crateria looks a bit odd, some glitches.
 Audio sounds good.)
 * Link to the Past (Intro triforce is glitched, gameplay seems ok.
 Audio sounds good.)
 * Final Fantasy 2 (IV) (There is some sort of corrupted overlay (I think BG3 in Mode 1).
 Otherwise video looks fine.
 Audio sounds good.)
 * Final Fantasy 3 (VI) (Title looks ok, reads out of bounds after.
 If this is ignored then the first "scene" doesn't show as memory reads are too slow.
 Then they look _mostly_ ok.
 Audio is audible now, but sounds pretty broken.)